krystal-framework/krystal.framework/src/Krystal/Widget/Bootstrap5/Tabs/README.md

 ## Omit empty tabs

-In case you want to omit tabs that have content, you can input `false` as a second argument in widget's contructor:
+In case you want to omit tabs that have no content, you can input `false` as a second argument in widget's contructor:

     // This will render only non-empty items (i.e the ones that have non-empty 'text' key item
     $tabs = new Tabs($items, false);